-“It was a great night for sure,” Cunningham said Friday after the Pistons practiced at Cox Pavilion in Las Vegas during NBA Summer League.
+“It was a great night for sure,” Cunningham said after the Pistons practiced at Cox Pavilion in Las Vegas during NBA Summer League.
 “No complaints, I’m happy.
-We got two big-time talents.
+We got two big time talents.
 I don’t know how.
-Troy (Weaver) worked some type of magic.
+Troy worked some type of magic.
 I think it all worked out perfect.”

 The 2021 No. 1 pick was unexpectedly listed on the Pistons’ roster for Vegas.
 But he isn’t expected to play and was a courtside spectator during Thursday’s win.
 He and the Pistons’ 2020 draft class have been practicing in Vegas this week.
-He’s encouraged by what he has seen.
+He’s encouraged by what he’s seen so far.

 Cunningham and Ivey, in many ways, have differing approaches to the game.
 Cunningham is methodical, and plays like a true point guard.
 He breaks down defenders with a variety of moves, is comfortable with his back to the basket and knows where everyone is on the floor.
 His 3-point percentage wasn’t great last season (31.4% on 5.7 attempts per game), but he projects to be an accurate high-volume outside shooter.

 Ivey is a cannon, blessed with a lightning-quick first step, elite open floor speed and is always a threat to dunk on a defender.
 He doesn’t lean on a deep bag of dribble moves because he doesn’t have to.
 His athleticism was on display against the Blazers, exploding to the rim for a pair of dunks in the third quarter and dusting opposing players on the way there.
 Ivey will likely score a significant number of points in the paint and at the free-throw line.